mrkatebzadeh/rperf/README.md

 ## RPerf ##

-This package provides an accurate benchmark tools for **RDMA**-based networks.
+This package provides an accurate benchmark tool for **RDMA**-based networks.

 ## Prerequisites ##